passlab/pinsight/README.md

      PINSIGHT_TRACE_RATE=0:0:10:1, This is the system default (in `lexgion_trace_config_sysdefault` function).
                 It indicates to start recording from the first execution, then record the first 0 traces, then after that, record one trace per 1 execution and in total max 10 traces should be recorded.
-     PINSIGHT_TRACE_RATE=0:0:-1:-1, record all the traces.
+     PINSIGHT_TRACE_RATE=0:0:-1:1, record all the traces.
      PINSIGHT_TRACE_RATE=0:0:-1:10, record 1 trace per 10 executions for all the executions.
-     PINSIGHT_TRACE_RATE=0:20:20:-1, record the first 20 iterations
+     PINSIGHT_TRACE_RATE=0:20:20:1, record the first 20 iterations
+     PINSIGHT_TRACE_RATE=x:0:0:x,  do not record any iterations

 #### Using a config file to specify runtime tracing options
 The file name can be specified using the `PINSIGHT_TRACE_CONFIG` env.
 Please check the sample file in the src folder.